 Which Program Pays First?

 Medicaid will fund care as a final option, in the event that the dual-eligible beneficiary requires services that are not Medicare-covered.
-Since Medicare is designed to afford just a portion of healthcare costs, dual-eligibility is desirable.
+Since Medicare is designed to afford just a portion of healthcare costs, dual eligibility is desirable.
 Coverage cannot be obtained through the Health Insurance Marketplace if a recipient is already covered by Medicare.
 This is another key difference between Medicaid and Medicare.

 Unlike Medicare, Medicaid does fund long-term care, such as home and nursing home custodial care.
-Recipients with Medicare advantage plans can make the most of cost-sharing, which involves Medicare paying a lump sum after a provider files a claim.
+Recipients with Medicare Advantage plans can make the most of cost-sharing, which involves Medicare paying a lump sum after a provider files a claim.
 The remaining amount is then paid by Medicaid.
 Typically, the rate is determined by the state.

-Being Eligible for Medicaid and Medicare
+Meeting Requirements for Medicaid and Medicare

 In some cases, the recipient who applies for health insurance coverage may find out that he or she is a “dual eligible beneficiary.”
-This term is used to describe beneficiaries who are enrolled in both initiatives, or who qualify to enroll in either Medicare vs. Medicaid.
+This term is used to describe beneficiaries who are enrolled in both initiatives, or who qualify to enroll in both Medicare and Medicaid.
 The beneficiary will be entitled to receive hospital and medical insurance under Medicare, as well as the maximum amount of Medicaid benefits.

-State residents who accept funding assistance through “Medicare Savings Program” (MSP) may enroll.
+State residents who accept funding assistance through the “Medicare Savings Program” (MSP) may enroll.
 Examples of the services one might get cost sharing or premium relief for include: